I Want To...

 What are the costs?
 Will it be covered by insurance?

 Most insurance plans do not cover sublingual immunotherapy.
 It is considered an FDA "off-label" use.
 It is important to note that when compared with the cost of allergy shots, sublingual immunotherapy may be a more economical choice.
-The cost is approximately $1.50 per day during the first year and $1 per day after that.
+The cost is approximately $2 per day for the average patient.

 Frequently Asked Questions about Sublingual Immunotherapy